joshcol9232/nea-12ColcloughJ/Write-Up/Write-up.md

 In this graph, the gradient (rate of increase) of each line is the ratio of seconds to megabytes of each function (so $\frac{x}{y} = megabytes/second$).
 So the less steep the line is, the faster the operation.

 SHA256 and SHA224 have taken the longest, at almost identical rates.
 BLAKE2s is quite slow, and this is because BLAKE2s is designed for 32-bit CPU architectures, and my CPU is 64-bit.
 MD5 and SHA1 are both the fastest, and have similar performance, but have security problems.
 BLAKE2b was the fastest out of the secure functions, so I will be using BLAKE2b for checksums in the program, as checksums need to be calculated quickly, as discussed before.

+### Encryption:

+For encryption, I will definitely be using AES, because it is the standard and has been tested extremely thoroughly by the public.
+I do not want to compromise on security, but AES is still relatively fast anyway.

+I will use 128 bit AES mainly, as it is still proven to be secure from attacks, and may include the option to use 256 bit if desired by the user.

 ---